Countdown to Conference!

 For more information, please visit the Adelaide Convention Centre website here.

-Conference Dinner Venue Details
+Conference Dinner

-The Conference Dinner will be held at the National Wine Centre.
+The Conference Dinner will be held at the National Wine Centre

 The National Wine Centre of Australia (NWC) is one of Adelaide’s leading venues situated in the vibrant East End of the CBD.
 The Centre is located amongst a connected community.
 Their architectural building is surrounded by the green space of the Adelaide Botanic Gardens.
 As a focal point for Australia’s wine industry, the NWC is a beloved landmark for food and wine experiences.